ubclaunchpad/inertia/README.md

 ### Testing

+To run the Inertia test suite:

 ```bash
 $> make test                              # test against ubuntu:latest
 $> make test VPS_OS=ubuntu VERSION=14.04  # test against ubuntu:14.04
 ```

-You can also start a container that sets up a mock VPS for testing, and build a daemon image from source to use on it:
+You can also start a container that sets up a mock VPS for testing.

 ```bash
 $> make